llvm/clangd-www/llvm-remote-index.md

 This index service is offered for free to all developers, and is mostly useful to people working on the open-source LLVM project.
-The service is run on a best-effort basis and is not an official LLVM product.
+The service is run on a best-effort basis.
 Google donated the funding for Google Cloud Platform instance that is used, but it is a public instance running and serving unmodified LLVM code.

 The requests clangd sends to server contain information about the code such as the file path you are editing, partial token before the cursor and other